Overview

 The smallest granularity of control in FABRIC is a project.
 Each experimenter belongs to one or more projects and the permissions granted to the project by FABRIC staff determine what the members of the project can do with respect to FABRIC resources.

-Projects are created by experimenters granted the role of a Project Lead.
-Once the project is created it can be assigned one or more additional Project Owners (the Project Lead who created the project automatically becomes the first owner).
-Project Lead and Project Owners control the membership of the project – can add and remove Project Members to/from the project.
+Projects are created for experimenters by FABRIC project administrators once a user has been vetted for the role of a Project Lead.
+Once the project is created it can be assigned one or more additional Project Owners (the Project Lead automatically becomes the first project owner).
+Project Owners control the membership of the project – can add and remove Project Members to/from the project.
 Project Members have no special rights to manage projects, but they inherit the permissions granted to their project to use FABRIC resources.

-Changing roles: Becoming Project Lead or Project Owner and creating projects
+Changing roles: Becoming Project Lead or Project Owner and managing projects

 This will lead you to a Project Lead Request form in the FABRIC Help Portal.
 Please fill in the appropriate fields, especially paying attention to the email address you supply in the form – it must be the same email you used to sign up to the FABRIC Portal.
 If FABRIC Staff have any questions about your request you will receive them in the form of an email at the address you indicate in the form:

 You will be notified by email of the decision.
-If your request is granted you will see a green check mark in the Global Roles section of your Profile next to the Project Lead permission.
+If your request is granted you will interact with a FABRIC staff member who will help to create your project.
+This generally requires a few pieces of information about your project.

 Project permissions